-Unaccompanied immigrant children face many challenges navigating the immigration system alone, including:
+Unaccompanied immigrant children face many challenges including:

-- No right to court-appointed counsel.
+No right to court-appointed counsel.
 Unless they can afford attorneys or secure pro bono counsel, they appear in court without legal representation.

-- A confusing and complex court system.
-Deportation proceedings against children often begin in the jurisdiction where the child is placed in the custody of the Department of Health and Human Services (HHS) Office of Refugee Resettlement (ORR).
+- A confusing and complex court and detention system.
+Deportation proceedings against children often begin in the jurisdiction where the child is in the custody of the Department of Health and Human Services (HHS) Office of Refugee Resettlement (ORR).
 Once a child is released from an ORR shelter to a sponsor or to foster care, it is the child’s responsibility – regardless of age or legal representation – to submit paperwork to inform the court that he or she has moved and to file a formal motion to change venue if the new address is under the jurisdiction of a different court.
 If a child does not properly update his or her address, he or she could be ordered deported in absentia for failing to appear in court.